saltstack/salt/doc/topics/tutorials/starting_states.rst

 .. note::

-    You may notice that we use two similar ways of denoting that a file is managed by Salt.
+    Notice that we use two similar ways of denoting that a file is managed by Salt.
 In the `/etc/ssh/sshd_config` state section above, we use the `file.managed` state declaration whereas with the `/etc/ssh/banner` state section, we use the `file` state declaration